The Tongariro – a river steeped in history and folklore

 Fly fishing at the River Birches

-Located on the banks of the Togariro River, The River Birches is in the heart of New Zealand’s finest fly fishing region.
-A few minutes walk or short drive will take you to Tongariro fishing pools that are internationally renowned: The famous Major Jones pool, The Duchess (named after the Duchess of York) and many others imortalised by fishing writers are still fished today by a variety of anglers from all over the world.
+Located on the banks of the Tongariro River, The River Birches is in the heart of New Zealand’s finest fly fishing region.
+A few minutes walk or short drive will take you to Tongariro fishing pools that are internationally renowned: The famous Major Jones pool, The Duchess (named after the Duchess of York) and many others immortalised by fishing writers are still fished today by a variety of anglers from all over the world.

 Discover a bounty of other fly fishing rivers in the region

 Apart from the famous Tongariro, there are other great trout-laden rivers nearby.
 The Tongariro-Taupo is a short drive away as are the Hinemaiaia and Waitahanui.
-These rivers feed into Lake Taupo and are situated within easy driving distance of the River Birches.
+These rivers feed into Lake Taupo and are situated within easy driving distance of River Birches.

 Various fly fishing techniques* can be applied to these rivers depending on conditions.
-Wet fly fishing with a sinking line is popular especially on pools on the Tongariro, like the Hydro and major Jones, while nymphing remains the most widely used technique as pools are often swift, relatively shallow and rocky.
+Wet fly fishing with a sinking line is popular especially on pools on the Tongariro, such as the Hydro and major Jones, while nymphing remains the most widely used technique as pools are often swift, relatively shallow and rocky.
 Dry fly fishing is an option during the summer when hatches of beetles and cicadas are abundant.
 (See below for more information on these techniques.)

 While selected rivers, lakes and streams are closed over the winter months, fishing all year round is possible on the Tongariro and other selected rivers.

 For the more experienced or adventurous angler, a helicopter can whisk you away to ‘big brown country’ where the Upper Rangitikei, Waipunga and Mohaka rivers hold some of the finest (and biggest!) brown trout in the North Island.
 These rivers are renowned for dry fly fishing especially in summer, so be prepared for some challenging and exciting action!
-With a little notice, The River Birches can help organise a wonderful fly fishing excursion like this for you.
+With a little notice, River Birches can help organise a wonderful fly fishing excursion like this for you.

 Don’t forget the lakes

-Near by Lake Otamangakau and Lake Rotoaira both hold excellent stocks of both Rainbow and Brown trout.
+Nearby Lake Otamangakau and Lake Rotoaira both hold excellent stocks of both Rainbow and Brown trout.
 Lake Otamangakau is known for the excellent quality of its fish and the good possibility of trophy sized trout for the more skilled angler.